Access control

 • Finance team with View Billing and View Details at the organization level.
 Finance staff can see usage and invoices without access to any game resources.

 Game-centric teams organize access by title.
-Each team has basic View access across one or more specific titles, and then individual users within the team receive additional permissions (Edit, Deploy, Scale) on the resources they are responsible for.
+Each team has basic View access across one or more specific titles, and individual users within the team receive additional permissions (Edit, Deploy, Scale) on the resources they’re responsible for.
 This pattern works well for studios with multiple games managed by largely independent teams.

 Mix both approaches.
 Some studios use function-centric teams for shared roles (Admin, Finance, Read-only) and game-centric teams for the development staff working on specific titles.